3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 Once the money is in there, it’s in there.
 You can’t borrow from it, you can’t change it, nothing…

 But, why would you want to change it?
-The purpose of the Funeral Trust is to prevent Medicaid or the nursing home to use the cash from your current life insurance policy and other assets.
+The purpose of the Funeral Trust is to prevent Medicaid or the nursing home to use the accumulated cash value in your current life insurance policy.

-From that standpoint, the funeral trust serves its purpose and rather nicely.
+From that standpoint, the funeral trust serves its purpose rather nicely.

 Just as it sounds, the money pays out for your funeral or burial expenses.